mugarate12/mugarate12/README.md

-### HI!
+### HI !
 I am Mateus, curious and generalist developer 👋

 - 🌱  Learning TS, React, NodeJS and Git Flow;
 - 💬  Ask me about: i like animes, rap and play lol and Valorant;
 - 👯  I can help on React, NodeJs, but can learn to discover something new;

 ![](https://media.giphy.com/media/13oDNx11SKUKha/giphy.gif)